(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 How to Do It

-Some business intelligence platforms can automatically make real-time updates.
+Some business analytics platforms can automatically make real-time updates.
 If you’re using Excel, you’ll need to set a time, like the beginning of every week, that you pull your data manually.
 Or, if you have a technical background, you can see how to import data to Excel from an external database.

 If you’re a growing retailer, you have a lot of data to make sense of.
 And, it’s probably stored in seemingly never-ending rows and columns of just numbers.
 In this format, it’s almost impossible to easily see trends.
-It then becomes difficult and time-consuming to make accurate and impactful interpretations.
+It then becomes difficult and time-consuming to make accurate interpretations.

 People respond better to numbers in a graphic format.
 When managers better understand what’s driving performance, they can make the right adjustments when needed.